quantego/josqp/README.md

 var opt = new OSQP(p.getData(),new OSQP.Settings());
 opt.solve();
 ```
-The solver can also be called from the terminal for benchmarking using
+The solver can also be called from the terminal
 ```
 java -jar josqp.jar <qps_file_name>
 ```
 After solving the problem through the terminal, jOSQP creates a log file,`josqp.log`, that contains a summary of the solution process.
+The terminal command has been used for benchmarking.

 ## Benchmarks